mattvenn/energy-wristband/docs/closed-beta.md

 Check you're getting results on the LCD monitor.
 Connect the usb cable to the back of the current cost monitor.

-Plug in power to the pi.
+Plug in power to the Pi.

 ## Repeater Pi

 If you're having issues with Bluetooth range, we can use the 2nd Pi as a repeater.

-Because Bluetooth low energy is low range, we can use the second pi with the repeater sd card to increase range.
+Because Bluetooth low energy is low range, we can use the second Pi with the repeater sd card to increase range.
 Plug in:

 * repeater sd card